Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance

-\paragraph{Technical challenges.} One challenge that the strongly convex objectives are not Lipschitz continuous for $\xin$ is addressed by Lemma~\ref{lemma:x_t_bounded_sc_smooth}.
-Another challenge compared to the static weighting or single-objective learning is that the MoDo algorithm involves the update of two coupled sequences $\{x_t\}$ and $\{\lambda_t\}$.
-Consequently, the traditional standard argument that the SGD update for strongly convex objectives has the contraction property~\citep{hardt2016train} does not necessarily hold in our case since the weighting parameter $\lambda$ is changing, as detailed in Section~\ref{subs:property_modo_update}.
+\paragraph{Technical challenges.} One challenge that the strongly convex objectives are not Lipschitz for $\xin$ is addressed by Lemma~\ref{lemma:x_t_bounded_sc_smooth}.
+Another challenge compared to static weighting or single-objective learning is that the MoDo algorithm involves the update of two coupled sequences $\{x_t\}$ and $\{\lambda_t\}$.
+Consequently, the commonly used argument that the SGD update for strongly convex objectives has the classical contraction property for model parameter $x$~\citep{hardt2016train} does not necessarily hold in our case since the weighting parameter $\lambda$ is changing, as detailed in Section~\ref{subs:property_modo_update}.
 Nevertheless, we manage to derive a tight stability bound when $\gamma = \mathcal{O}(T^{-1})$, as detailed in Section~\ref{subs:mol_stability_upper}.

-\paragraph{Organization of proof.} In Section~\ref{subs:property_modo_update}, we prove the properties of the MoDo update, including expansiveness or non-expansiveness and boundedness.
+\paragraph{Organization of proof.} In Section~\ref{subs:property_modo_update}, we prove the properties of the MoDo update, including approximate expansiveness or non-expansiveness and boundedness.
 Building upon these properties, in Section~\ref{subs:mol_stability_upper}, we prove the upper bound of argument stability in Theorem~\ref{thm:bound_E_diff_x_lam_warm_modo}, and the upper bound of MOL uniform stability.
 To show the tightness of the upper bound, in Section~\ref{app_subs:lower_bound}, Theorem~\ref{thm:lower_bound}, we derive a matching lower bound of MOL uniform stability.
 Combining the upper bound in Section~\ref{subs:mol_stability_upper} and the lower bound in Section~\ref{app_subs:lower_bound} leads to the results in Theorem~\ref{thm:grad_stability_modo_sc}, whose proof is in Section~\ref{app_subs:proof_stab_SC_modo}.